nhsengland/quality-assurance-framework-for-data-linkage/docs/team-intro.md

 - Mapping the stakeholders involved in data linkage - both internal and external
 - Feeding user needs into an overall Data Linkage vision

-Part of this stream of work was also documenting how the Person_ID is generated via the Master Person Service, to make the current process of linking data in the NHS more transparent and easy to understand.